dermotkel/main_project/README.md

 A Shapiro-Wilk test of Virginica petal width suggests that the data is normally distributed, *w = .960, p= .087.*

-#### Versicolor Petal Width
+#### 2.2.3 Versicolor Petal Width

 ![verpetwh](https://user-images.githubusercontent.com/35706109/39274585-5fbe37fc-48da-11e8-8079-d8644137b9cd.png)

 ![verpetwq](https://user-images.githubusercontent.com/35706109/39274588-6215df1e-48da-11e8-9394-a914335c0662.png)

-The histogram shoes that the variable is bimodal (has two distinct peaks)
+The histogram shows that the variable is bimodal (has two distinct peaks) and may not be normally distributed.

 A Shapiro-Wilk test of Versicolor petal width suggests that the data is *not* normally distributed, *w = .948, p= .027.*

-Setosa and Versicolor petal width are not normally distributed, while Virginica is normally distributed.
+Setosa and Versicolor petal widths are not normally distributed, while Virginica is normally distributed.

-### Sepal Length
+### 2.3 Sepal Length Distribution

-#### Setosa Sepal Length
+#### 2.3.1 Setosa Sepal Length

 ![setpeth](https://user-images.githubusercontent.com/35706109/39275055-ce7ba4ee-48db-11e8-9518-f9c3f04fac96.png)